 Quatermass & the Pit (1968)

-Alternate Key Art for the Hammer Studios version of Nigel Kneale’s classic sci-fi story.
+This is my take on Alternate Key Art for the Hammer Studios version of Nigel Kneale’s classic sci-fi story.

 The plot revolves around a mysterious object uncovered during the digging of a London Underground tunnel extension.
 The erstwhile physical scientist Prof. Quatermass is called to the scene, at which point chaos ensues.